Amtrak names former Delta executive as next CEO

-WASHINGTON Amtrak on Monday named a former Delta Air Lines (DAL.N) chief executive as its next president and CEO as the U.S. passenger rail carrier makes major repairs at its busiest U.S. hub.
+WASHINGTON (Reuters) - Amtrak on Monday named a former Delta Air Lines (DAL.N) chief to lead the U.S. passenger rail carrier as it embarks on a major renovation of its busiest U.S. hub following years of disruptions and delays along the Northeast Corridor.

-Richard Anderson, who spearheaded Delta's growth into the world's largest airline by market value when he retired in May 2016, will assume the title of president and co-CEO on July 12 and take over the CEO role exclusively on Jan.
-1.
+Richard Anderson, who spearheaded Delta's growth into the world's largest airline by market value when he retired as chief executive in May 2016, will become president and co-CEO on July 12, two days after Amtrak launches the rebuilding program at New York City's Pennsylvania Station.

-Wick Moorman, who became CEO in September and recruited Anderson, will remain on the job through the end of the year and then become an advisor to the company, Amtrak said in a statement.
+He and Wick Moorman, who became CEO in September and recruited Anderson, will share the top job until Dec.
+31. Moorman will then become an advisor to the company, Amtrak said in a statement.

-The leadership change comes as Amtrak's repair program at Penn Station in New York City is expected to cause major service disruptions this summer for commuters across the metropolitan region.
+The repairs, estimated to cost $30 million to $40 million over several years, was expedited after recent derailments and other problems from decaying infrastructure left hundreds of thousands of commuters delayed throughout the greater New York City area.
+It is expected to cause major service disruptions this summer across the metropolitan region.

-A rift is growing between Amtrak, which owns Penn Station, and the two states that use most of the hub's track space, New York and New Jersey.
+The project has caused a rift between Amtrak, the station owner, and the two states that use most of the hub's track space, New York and New Jersey.

-The repairs, scheduled to take years, were expedited after recent derailments and other problems from decaying infrastructure left hundreds of thousands of commuters delayed throughout the greater New York City area.

 The Trump administration in May proposed ending $630 million in subsidies for Amtrak to operate long-distance train service, out of $1.4 billion in annual government support for passenger rail service.

+For the year ending Sept.
+30, Amtrak posted its highest ever total revenue of $3.2 billion and had a record 31.3 million passengers, with more than one-third of them in the Northeast Corridor.
+Its unaudited operating loss of $227 million was the smallest since 1973.

+Airlines and Amtrak compete for passengers, especially on busy routes between Boston and Washington.

-Anderson, one of the most outspoken U.S. airline industry leaders, assumed Delta's top job in 2007 and led the company through a merger with Northwest Airlines in 2008.
+Anderson was among the most outspoken U.S. airline industry leaders.
+He assumed Delta's top job in 2007 and led the company through a merger with Northwest Airlines in 2008.

 During his tenure, Delta outpaced its peers in on-time performance, grew rapidly in top business markets such as New York and acquired stakes in airlines in the United Kingdom, China, Mexico and Brazil.